Winner: Ekaterina Christova, University of Cambridge, Economics

 Celine Adamson | Heriot-Watt University | Chemical Engineering with Energy Engineering | Gideon Adekunle | Loughborough University | Electronic and Electrical Engineering | Thomas Franks | University of Portsmouth | Mechanical Engineering | Manoj Murali | Imperial College London | Mechanical Engineering | Michael Pritchard | Aston University | Electronic and Electrical Engineering | Alec Sims | University of Leeds | Mechanical Engineering | Craig Stephen | Heriot-Watt University | Master of Mechanical Engineering | Callum Thomson | Heriot-Watt University | Chemical Engineering with Energy Engineering | Ion Ursu | University of Edinburgh | Electronic and Electrical Engineering | Stuart Watson | University of Manchester | Electrical and Electronic Engineering

 Winner: Kirsten Alexander-McGarry | University of Strathclyde | International Business with Modern Languages

-Kirsten is a student at the University of Strathclyde studying international business with modern languages, specialising in management with French.
+Kirsten studied international business with modern languages at the University of Strathclyde, specialising in management with French.
 Kirsten is the youngest member of the board of directors at Glasgow Women’s Library – the only accredited museum of women’s history in the UK.
-She is a Saltire scholar, represents her university as a languages ambassador in high schools throughout Scotland and is the social media manager for the Strathclyde Women in Business Society.
-Kirsten works with local young people in Glasgow and assists with the planning of an annual international youth festival on the island of Iona.
+She was a Saltire scholar, represented her university as a languages ambassador in high schools throughout Scotland and the social media manager for the Strathclyde Women in Business Society.
+Kirsten worked with local young people in Glasgow and assisted with the planning of an annual international youth festival on the island of Iona.

 Head to Kirsten's blog to find out about her experience of the Undergraduate of the Year Awards.